 The regulation to waive such HIPAA Authorization, among other things, requires the IRB to concur that (i) the research could not practicably be conducted without access to and use of the identifiers; (ii) the research could not practicably be conducted without the waiver or alteration of the HIPAA Authorization to release those identifiers; and (iii) there is an adequate plan to a) protect the identifiers from improper use and disclosure, b) destroy the identifiers at the earliest opportunity, and c) written assurances are in place that the identifiers, outside of defined exceptions, will not be reused or disclosed to (shared with) any other person or entity.6 In addition to the IRB waiver, the regulations also require documentation of this release that must be disclosed to the patient upon their request.
-Thus, when identifiable Protected Health Information (PHI) is released for research purposes under an IRB waiver of HIPAA Authorization, the Covered Entity must log this release on the patient’s Accounting of Disclosure log, indicating things that include but are not limited to (i) the date of the disclosure; (ii) the name and other contact information about the receiving research entity; and (iii) descriptive information about the research protocol.7 In essence, although the patient does not need to give prior permission or be actively notified of the release due to the privacy protections by design that are vetted by the IRB, they do have the right to request the list of all the research protocols their identifiable health information was disclosed for and who to contact about it.
+Thus, when identifiable Protected Health Information (PHI) is released for research purposes under an IRB waiver of HIPAA Authorization, the Covered Entity must log this release on the patient’s Accounting of Disclosure log, and indicate things that include but are not limited to (i) the date of the disclosure; (ii) the name and other contact information about the receiving research entity; and (iii) descriptive information about the research protocol.7 In essence, although the patient does not need to give prior permission or be actively notified of the release due to the privacy protections by design that are vetted by the IRB, they do have the right to request the list of all the research protocols their identifiable health information was disclosed for and who to contact about it.

 The research regulations, specifically those under 45CFR46 (also known as “The Common Rule”) jointly regulate research privacy and while in theory are complimentary, they are not the same.8 The abstraction of a research data set from a source is a research risk to human subjects when that information is identifiable.
 Figure 2 provides a visual on different kinds of abstractions and whether or not each introduces a research risk.